RichardByrne95/RBP-Flask/README.md

 4. In the Github Pages settings of the project repository ((RBP Website)[https://richardbyrne95.github.io/CI-MS1-RBP-Website/index.html]), the main branch was chosen as the source.
 5. The site was then published to (https://richardbyrne95.github.io/CI-MS1-RBP-Website/index.html)[https://richardbyrne95.github.io/CI-MS1-RBP-Website/index.html].

+### Roadmap

+-   A page dedicated to each service (recording, mixing and mastering) will be developed in the future.

+-   A page dedicated to more samples of work will be develpped in the future.

+-   A blog is intended to be integrated into the site to host blog posts designed to help artists navigate the music indsutry.

+### Project Status

+-   This project is under continuous development by the owner.

 ## Credits